Principles of pelvic floor training

 And if you are trying to improve your sex life, we recommend that you train in both lying and standing positions.

 However, the standing position comes with some challenges and will be manageable only when the Kegel form is perfect and the pelvic floor muscles are strong enough.

-The sitting position is not recommended as it can be painful and apply pressure to the ON/OFF button.
+If you are training with Perifit then the sitting position is not recommended as it can be painful and apply pressure to the ON/OFF button of the probe.